 Days before the election, we set up Yottaa Monitor to track the performance and availability of all major news sites and social media sites.
 The news sites include NBC, ABC News, FOX News, CNN, NewYork Times, Washington Post, CBS News, Politico, etc. The major social media sites monitored include Twitter and Facebook.
-These monitors run a real browser (IE 9) to capture the true end user experience from a handful of North American locations (Chicago, Dallas, Miami, Portland, San Francisco, Washington DC).
-The monitors visited the selection of sites every five minutes and recorded the experience that a human visitor would have had accessing the site at that moment.
+These monitors run a real browser (IE 9) to capture the true end-user experience from a handful of North American locations (Chicago, Dallas, Miami, Portland, San Francisco, Washington DC).
+The monitors visited the selection of sites every five minutes and recorded the experience that a human visitor would have had to access the site at that moment.

 We also configured these monitors to capture common website problems.
 This meant any time one of the monitored websites encountered an HTTP error, a page asset loading error, an excessively slow page load time, or a connection failure, that issue was captured and logged.

 Having tracked major websites through big events like the Super Bowl, the Olympics, and Cyber Monday, we had an idea of what to expect.
 But we didn’t expect the web to come to a screeching halt!

 Taking 50 seconds to load a web page?
 Yes.
 That was the average page load time for many major news sites during election night.
 The usual page load time for these major news sites is around or under 10 seconds.
 10 seconds isn?t fast, but fairly acceptable for news sites due to the significant amount of assets on their pages.
 However, 50 seconds is an eternity.